victormbogu1/Forensic-Examination-Project-Case-Study-Vicos/README.md

 ---

 #### Step 3 – Creating the disk image for the investigation
-After implementing the necessary tools into the virtual box machine, the next is to connect the suspect drive - Sandisk USB 2.0, which was used to carry out the cyber-crime.
+With all required tools implemented in the virtual machine, the suspect’s USB drive (SanDisk USB 2.0) was connected.
+This device was identified as the medium used to carry out the cyber-crime.

 📌 *Screenshot Placeholder:*
 ![Step 3 – Connect Suspect Drive](https://github.com/victormbogu1/Forensic-Examination-Project--Case-Study-Mickins/blob/d3c33dd3af8c373e09da28396369ced6f1bc9d88/Images/Screenshot%202025-09-26%20185539.jpg)
 ---

 #### Step 4 – Checking the logging process
-I am using the Microsoft Management Console (MMC) to give the overview of the actual disk available in the virtual machine.
+The Microsoft Management Console (MMC) was used to display an overview of the disks available in the virtual machine.

 📌 *Screenshot Placeholder:*
 ![Step 4 – MMC Disk Overview](https://github.com/victormbogu1/Forensic-Examination-Project--Case-Study-Mickins/blob/d3c33dd3af8c373e09da28396369ced6f1bc9d88/Images/Annotation%202023-07-15%20111356.png)